NeonSky/portfolio/README.md

 Three games written in C# using the Unity game engine:
 - Geometric Tower Defense is a tower defense game with an online leaderboard that was backed by a MySQL database (through my personal website).
-- Disc Fighters is a local co-op twin stick shooter where your aim automatically rotates around you to the beat of the music and where discs (bullets) bounce on walls.
+- Disc Fighters is a local co-op twin-stick shooter where your aim automatically rotates around you to the beat of the music and where discs (bullets) bounce on walls.
 - Green and Blue is a puzzle platformer where the fabric of space is split into two non-interacting colors.
 Developed and submitted as an entry to Ludum Dare 32, where it received decent scores and pleasant reviews.

 ![](images/old_game_projects2.png)